Who Is Marshall Johnson in Atlanta? Who Plays Him? What is Justin Bartha's Ethnicity?

 ‘Atlanta‘ season 3 continues the story of Earn, Alfred, Darius, and Van as they travel to Europe and find themselves in absurd cultural conflicts.
-However, the acclaimed comedy brings a new angle to its unique format of social commentary through surrealism by featuring some standalone stories.
+However, the acclaimed comedy-drama series brings a new angle to its unique format of social commentary through surrealism by featuring some standalone stories.

 After the season premiere focusing on the plights of a young black boy, the series flips the script to show the worldview of a white man in another eerie standalone story that is the subject of episode 4.
 The protagonist of the fourth episode of season 3 is Marshall Johnson.
 If you wish to learn more about the actor playing him and how ethnicity factors into the episode, here is everything you need to know!
 SPOILERS AHEAD!